 This is a system denoting the purity of gold alloys by parts per thousand of pure metal in the alloy (this system also denotes the fineness of platinum and silver).

 The millesimal fineness is usually rounded to a three-figure number, particularly where used as a gold hallmark.
 For example, an alloy containing 75% gold is denoted as ‘750,’ known as 18k gold.

 Following these simple guidelines about caratage, you will be able to identify, and period date Antique Gold Jewelry with a lot more accuracy.

 Researching British Hallmarks, which includes researching Standard Marks, City Marks, Date Letters, and Maker's Marks is a basic guide to hallmarks, and it's free on Antique Jewelry Investor!
 Don't forget to bookmark the page;-)

 The word is often used interchangeably.
 Gold bearing the marks "KT" or "CT" is often just because of the geographic location of the hallmarking.

-Britain, Canada, Australia, New Zealand, South Africa and other countries originating from the British Empire use the abbreviation ct for carat - as in 9 carat gold, or 9ct.
-South East Asia, China that's-ancient-and-blue, Europe and the United States use the word karat.
-Jewelry originating from theses countries is often marked - 14k or 14k or 14kt, etc.
+Britain, Canada, Australia, New Zealand, South Africa and other countries originating from the British Empire use the abbreviation ct for carat - as in 9-carat gold, or 9ct.
+South-East Asia, China, Europe, and the United States use the word karat.
+Jewelry made in these countries is often marked - 14k or 14k or 14kt, etc.